Sedalia, Missouri: Education

+The overwhelming majority of the city limits is in the Sedalia School District 200, administers one early childhood center, five elementary schools, one middle school, one junior high school, and two high schools, Smith-Cotton High School (the comprehensive high school), and Whittier High School (an alternative school). and A small part of the municipal limits is in the Pettis County R-XII School District.

-and Smith-Cotton High School.
-Sacred Heart High School and St. Paul's Lutheran School are private institutions.
+Sacred Heart Elementary and High School, St. Paul's Lutheran School, and Applewood Christian School are private institutions.

 State Fair Community College is a public two-year institution offering post-secondary college level courses.

 George R. Smith College, a historically black college (HBCU), operated from 1894 until it burned down on April 26, 1925.

 The Sedalia Business College and Institute of Penmanship was founded in 1881.
 It was the predecessor of Robbins' Business College, founded by Clark W. Robbins (1858–1918) in 1883.
 This evolved into Central Business College.

 Media

 Newspapers

 A number of newspapers have been published in Sedalia, in alphabetical order: